Competition between shared autonomous vehicles and public transit: A case study in Singapore: Agent behaviors

-Since we calculate the revenue and cost based on the first-mile demand, it is important to ensure the supply adjustment does not affect the market outside the first-mile market.
-There are two types of bus routes in this study: MRT feeder buses, for which the supply adjustment only applies to the first-mile market; and bus routes that pass through the study region (passing-by routes).
-If we directly adjust the headway of the second type routes, it will not only affect the demand for first-mile trips but also affect other passengers who are just passing the study region.
+Since we calculate the revenue and cost based on the first-mile demand, it is important to ensure that the supply adjustment does not affect the market outside the first-mile market.
+There are two types of bus routes in this study: MRT feeder buses for which the supply adjustment only applies to the first-mile market and bus routes that pass through the study region (passing-by routes).
+If we directly adjust the headway of the second type of routes, it will affect not only the demand for first-mile trips but also other passengers who are just passing the study region.
 Thus, we need to redefine the supply adjustment for these routes.
-Here, we assume the supply reduction (i.e., increase of headway) for the passing-by routes to be equivalent \emph{as if some buses of these routes will not stop in the study region}.
+Here, we assume that the supply reduction (i.e., increase of headway) for the passing-by routes is equivalent \emph{as if some buses of these routes will not stop in the study region}.
 Instead, they directly drive through the region along the shortest path.
-For example, as shown in Figure \ref{fig_rerouting}, after supply decrease, some of the buses of Route 21 will be rerouted to the shorter green path and not stop in the study area.
-The corresponding reduction in the operation cost is calculated by the decreased travel distance.
-Note that the decreased operation cost may be small under this setting.
+For example, as shown in Figure \ref{fig_rerouting}, after the decrease in the supply, some of the buses of Route 21 will be rerouted to the shorter green path and not stop in the study area.
+The corresponding reduction in the operating cost is calculated by the decreased travel distance.
+Note that the decreased operating cost may be small under this setting.

-In terms of supply increase (i.e., decrease in headway) for the passing-by bus routes, we assume that this is equivalent to adding new MRT feeder bus routes with the same stations in the study region.
-The corresponding increase in operating cost is calculated as the cost of running this new route.
+We assume that the supply increase (i.e., decrease in headway) for the passing-by bus routes is equivalent to adding new MRT feeder bus routes with the same stations in the study region.
+The corresponding increase in the operating cost is calculated as the cost of running this new route.
 This way, we can isolate the first-mile market, where the supply adjustment for all bus routes will not affect the outside areas.